 “A lot of times what people do when they remove furniture, it starts to reveal blemishes,” Cirillo explains.
 “The carpets will look older from where couches used to be, if you had pictures, a lot of the paint will show where they used to hang.”
 Some buyers may also be turned off if they can’t imagine where their furniture might fit into a room.

 Baroni states that in his experience, staged homes sell faster and for more than vacant listings.
 “The cost usually has a return on it – if you spend $3,000 [on staging], you’re going to net $7,000 in my market.”

-Should You Have a Listing Agent at Every Showing?
+Should Your Listing Agent be at Showings?

 The Myth: Having a listing agent available for buyers can help secure a sale.
 With an agent on hand to answer questions and assuage concerns, you’re giving your home a better chance to sell.